dinkopehar/mock_data/README.md

   // of letters.
   mockString(7, 'aA');

-  // Mock integer in range of min to max, inclusive:
+  // Mock integer in range from min to max, inclusive:

   // Generate integer in range from min(default 1)
   // to max(default 10).
 Works with negative numbers.